Advertisement. Advertise with us

 Also at the ceremony, the auxiliary will announce the continuation of Hometown Heroes, an initiative led largely by Auxiliary President Anne Sebeck, to hang banners with photos of veterans both living and deceased from light poles in Gilbertsville.
 With assistance from Tom Pasternak, owner of Tree Pro Services, and in cooperation with New York State Electric and Gas, 60 banners were hung both for residents of the Village of Gilbertsville and the Town of Butternuts.
 Participating in the same effort, the hamlet of Mount Upton hung 10 banners and the hamlet of Guilford hung 20.
 Applications for new banners will be available at the ceremony.

 One of the Vietnam veterans present will be Dean Veenhof, whose banner hangs near the intersection of State Route 51 and County Highway 8.
-After leaving Augustana College (Rock Island, Illinois), Veenhof was drafted by the U.S. Army in August 1965.
+After leaving what was then known as Augustana College in Sioux City, South Dakota (now Augustana University), Veenhof was drafted by the U.S. Army in August 1965.
 He served in the 25th Infantry Division, known as “Tropic Lightning.”

 About entering the Army, Veenhof said, “I was scared, but you did what you had to do.
 I never considered going to Canada.”